Publisher: Secret Base Games

 What I found most interesting about Monstrous is the interplay between cards and their residual effects over the course of the game.
 Cards played early on can have lasting effects and you can combo your own cards to create some big scoring opportunities.
 While you can see those scoring chances, it’s up to your dexterity to make it happen which provides a fun and challenging experience that will keep you coming back for more.

 If you like dexterity games such as Rhino Hero, Coconuts or Pitchcar, Monstrous will be right up your alley and should be in your backer queue.

 Monstrous hits the sweet spot for me by mixing personal challenge with strategic card play.
 Strategizing which cards to use and when while having to make it work on skill rather than luck of the draw or a die roll, gives me a feeling of accomplishment and control that really invests me in the game.
 Add to that some truly amazing artwork and this is a winner!

 Although the strategy in the game is not heavy, there is enough depth of choices to make the game a challenge each time you play and the added Legendary mode increases it a bit more.

 If you’re a fan of dexterity games or would like to try your hand at one, Monstrous definitely deserves a look for you.
 With two weeks left in the Kickstarter and for only $29, it’s at a great price point for everyone.

 This game is Club Fantasci Certified!

-I’m giving Monstrous an 8.5 out of 10 score because it’s a beautifully crafted game with excellent production quality that is a lot of fun to play.
+Monstrous is a beautifully crafted game with excellent production quality that is a lot of fun to play.
 Mixing strategic card play with the dexterity challenge makes for a surprisingly fun and engaging game for all age groups where your success hinges on your own physical ability to land the cards where you need them to be, rather than relying on blind luck.

 Now pardon me, I have some faithless fools to strike fear into the hearts of!